Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - Microwaves and induction hobs both rely on electromagnetic waves.
 Microwaves use specific frequencies of electromagnetic radiation to heat food, while induction hobs use rapidly changing magnetic fields to induce currents in cookware, generating heat.

-- Most modern TV remotes use infrared light, part of the electromagnetic spectrum, to send signals to a TV.
+- Most modern TV remotes send signals to a TV using infrared light, which is part of the electromagnetic spectrum.

 Aim of the article